 Who Is Chuck Yeager?

-Chuck Yeager was born on February 13, 1923, in Myra, West Virginia.
-A fighter pilot ace during World War II, he became the first person to break the sound barrier, when he flew the Bell X-1 rocket 700 mph in level flight in October 1947.
+A fighter pilot ace during World War II, Chuck Yeager became the first person to break the sound barrier, when he flew the Bell X-1 rocket 700 mph in level flight in October 1947.
 Yeager later trained military pilots to become astronauts, and served in various command posts until his retirement from the Air Force in 1975.
 His profile boosted by his portrayal in the 1979 book The Right Stuff and its 1983 film adaptation, Yeager became a well-known celebrity endorser, and was awarded the Presidential Medal of Freedom in 1985.

 Early Years and War Hero